paul90317/Semi-Global-Sequence-Alignment-with-Cuda/README.md

 * `<x.txt> <y.txt>` the files need to contain input sequence.
 * `<score.txt>` score matrix store will be get from this file, see [Score matrix](#score-matrix)
 ## Python scripts
-You can use my python scripts which calculate alignment automatically.
-If you have many alignment to do, is useful.
+You can use my python scripts which calculate alignment automatically in a specific file structure.
+If you have many alignment to do, it's useful.

 ***File structure***
 ```shell